Ojas1510/CSGO-Round-Win-Predictor/README.md

 Train the neural network and the evaluate the model<br>

 # Conclusion
-Most accurate model found after the anlysis was Random Forest classifier.
-Beacuse it uses decision trees <br>
+Most accurate model found after the anlysis was Random Forest classifier with accuracy of 82.22%  Beacuse it uses decision trees <br>

-As only 21 features we selected that can affect a round win in CSGO, so a yes no format used by decision trees is highy accurate.
+As only 21 features I selected that can affect a round win in CSGO, so a yes no format used by decision trees is highy accurate.
+KNN classifier had accuracy of 77.81% and Neural Network had accuracy of 75.56%.